rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

   * [Seal Definition](components-of-a-contract-operation.md#seal-definition).
   * [Owned State](components-of-a-contract-operation.md#owned-states).
 * [Global State](components-of-a-contract-operation.md#global-state), which can be either [mutated or added](components-of-a-contract-operation.md#state-update-methods-and-rules).
+* [Metadata](components-of-a-contract-operation.md#metadata), which are only available locally to the current operation.

 In addition, we also have several operation-specific fields: